Make a booking

 Murray Edwards is a modern, inspirational College that is delighted to welcome visitors and offers cheerful, friendly service in a relaxed atmosphere.
 The college is a pleasant 10-minute stroll over Magdalene Bridge and the river Cam to the historic city centre.

 Bedrooms are bright and airy and include complimentary Fair Trade tea/coffee with biscuits, as well as toiletries, towels and bed linen.
+All rooms have free wired internet access.
+If you forget to bring your cable, the Porters Lodge have a limited supply available for hire.
 Many of the rooms overlook beautiful informal gardens.

 The Porters' Lodge is staffed 24 hours a day and the friendly, helpful Porters are happy to help with queries.